 Honours Pathway Option:

-Entry to Honours Pathway Option will be subject to the approval of the course convener, and requires a mark of at least 80 in a first year BIOL course, and the agreement of the course coordinator.
+Entry to Honours Pathway Option will be subject to the approval of the course convener, and requires a mark of at least 70 in all BIOL courses.
 Students undertaking this option will engage in a small inquiry-learning project based in one of the course lecturer's labs.
 The practical experience provides an opportunity to learn and apply techniques and to extend the theory taught in the course.
 Students will work with the lecturer to develop the mini-project and will either write a brief report or give a 15 minute presentation to the class on the project and results.

-1. Understand and describe global climate change and the ways in which its effects may have impacts on plant biology.
+- Understand and describe global climate change and the ways in which its effects may have impacts on plant biology

-2. Understand and describe processes of plant biology relevant to plant growth and performance and ecological outcomes.
+- Develop knowledge of plant biology processes relevant to plant growth and performance and ecological outcomes.

-3. Search and read primary research literature and be able to analyze and critique the research results in written and oral formats.
+- Find and interpret primary research literature and be able to analyze and critique the research results in written and oral formats.

-4. Communicate science issues and ideas in broadly accessible terms.
+- Communicate science issues and ideas in both oral and written forms.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Following an introduction lecture, this course will be divided into six modules, each 2 weeks long and each having a similar number of lectures and discussion sessions.